-This is a robust solution and can be used for a countless amount of applications.
+The Archimedes Drive is a robust solution and is suitable for an infinite amount of applications.
 However, the gear ratio of a single stage is limited relying on multiple drives in series.
-Our technology solves this by combining two other principles: the compound principle and tractional torque.
+Our technology solves this by combining two other principles: the compound principle and tractional contact.

-The difference in diameter within the planets is largely responsible for the gear ratio.
-This makes it possible to produce drives with extremely high single stage ratios of up to 10,000:1, more than 25 times higher than what is available today.
-(Additionally, the continues contact within the drive eliminates play within the system, largely removing back-lash.)
+The difference in diameter within the planets is mainly responsible for the gear ratio.
+This difference makes it possible to produce drives with extremely high single-stage ratios of up to 10,000:1, more than 25 times higher than what is available today.
+Additionally, the continues contact within the drive eliminates play within the system, largely removing back-lash.

 |Type||Single stage Planetary Drive||Single stage Strain Wave Gear||Single stage Archimedes Drive|